Biomarker-Development-at-INM7/JTrack-Documents/docs/source/JTrack_Dashboard.rst

 .. important::

-   Only JSON files following this structure will be accepted and correctly rendered by the JTrack EMA app.
+   Only JSON files following this structure are accepted and rendered correctly by JTrack EMA+.

 .. _survey-edit-view: